googlecodelabs/migrate-python2-appengine/step5b-cloud-ndb-tasks-py2/README.md

     return (v.to_dict() for v in data), oldest_str
 ```

-Once you have the queue's full path and payload ready to go, a call to `ts_client.create_task()` will do the job.
-Wrapping the query in a context manager, here is what your updated `fetch_visits()` should look like:
+The required updates:
+1. Switch from App Engine `ndb` to Cloud NDB
+1. New code to extract timestamp of oldest visit displayed
+1. Use Cloud Tasks to create a new task instead of App Engine `taskqueue`

+Here's what your new `fetch_visits()` should look like:

 - AFTER: